-The percentage of students achieving proficiency in math is 65% (which is higher than the Arkansas state average of 47%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 62% (which is higher than the Arkansas state average of 45%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is 35-39% (which is approximately equal to the Arkansas state average of 36%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is 40-44% (which is higher than the Arkansas state average of 37%) for the 2020-21 school year.

-Minority enrollment is 14% of the student body (majority Hispanic and Black), which is lower than the Arkansas state average of 39% (majority Black).
+Minority enrollment is 17% of the student body (majority Hispanic), which is lower than the Arkansas state average of 41% (majority Black).

 Eureka Springs Middle School ranks among the top 20% of public schools in Arkansas for:

-Eureka Springs Middle School's student population of 189 students has grown by 6% over five school years.
+Eureka Springs Middle School's student population of 184 students has stayed relatively flat over five school years.

 (offers virtual instruction)